liushulinle/PLOME/README.md

 # PLOME:Pre-training with Misspelled Knowledge for Chinese Spelling Correction (ACL2021)
 This repository provides the code and data of the work in ACL2021: *PLOME: Pre-training with Misspelled Knowledge for Chinese Spelling Correction* https://aclanthology.org/2021.acl-long.233.pdf

+**News: We have a new work in ACL 2022: https://github.com/liushulinle/CRASpell

 **Requirements:**

 - python3